am-an786/E-commerce-TRIVEOUS-Assignment/README.md

         GET ( http://localhost:8085/triv/auth/admins/signin ) :- Login to the Application as Admin

         ## Note --
              Ensure that you choose Basic Authentication in the Authorization settings and provide the username and password used during registration.
 The system will respond with a JWT token in the Headers section, labeled as "Authorization."
 Please retain this JWT token as it will be necessary for subsequent requests.

-##   ER_Diagram